Mulan Joins the Army (1939 film): Release

+The Chongqing riot incident marked an unprecedented moment in Chinese film history, being the first time a local Chinese film incited a riot with audiences.
+Furthermore, the film was declared banned despite it already having previously been cleared by the government censors and shown to the public.
+Following the incident, the film had to be re-submitted to the CFCC for another review and was then re-released a few months later.

 Today, the film is seen as an obvious appeal to the Shanghai audience's own wartime sensibilities.
 The weak Chinese generals and the outside nomad invaders all would have reminded the audience of the country's woes at that time, namely the corrupt warlords within the Nationalist establishment and the outbreak of the Second Sino-Japanese War.
 As one scholar posits, the film was seen as a call to arms, with the Chinese hero (or in this case, heroine) rising up to defeat foreign attackers striking a particularly resonant chord.
 The director used various cinematic techniques and angles to implore the public to reflect on the current political situation, drawing the parallel with reality at the time.
 Real-life political figures, such as Chiang Kai-Shek and Wang Jingwei (Wang Ching-wei), inspired the portrayal of some characters in the movie.